piquet8/exp_ass3/README.md

 - **state 1** *look_aroud*: In this state the robot is in one of the rooms and here it must find the clues.
 In order for the robot to be able to find as many markers as possible, different behaviors have been implemented depending on the size of the rooms and the placement of the markers.
 For example in smaller rooms the robot rotates on itself 360 degrees using the *turn_around()* function (this function publish on the topic `/cmd_vel` an angular velocity with respect to the z-axis allowing rotation in place of the robot), in larger rooms on the other hand in addition to performing this rotation it moves to different points in the room.
 Again this is checked to see if the robot has found a complete hypothesis to test in order to move to state 2, if not, the robot will have to continue searching in the other rooms and then return to state 0

 - **state 2** *go_home*: in this state the robot has found a complete hypothesis, get it from the `/hypothesis` topic.
-To test it, the robot goes to the home position located in the center of the arena.
+To test it, the robot goes to the home position located in the center of the maze.
 The *check_win()* function is used to check if the id of the hypothesis found matches the winning id.
 If the hypothesis is correct the game ends otherwise the robot resumes the search and then goes to state 0 again

 [robot_vision.py](https://github.com/piquet8/exp_ass3/blob/main/scripts/robot_vision.py): this node implements the robot vision; in fact, it uses the robot's cameras to detect markers and obtain hints.
 The node is very simple because it implements 3 equal functions each dedicated to a different camera, so it will be sufficient to explain the operation of one of them.
 The function cam_newId() subscribes to the topic `/camera_publish/camera_found_id` to get information from the camera present on the robot and in particular to get the value of the marker that is detected by the camera.
 Two checks are done, it is checked that the id displayed is within the range of possible values 11 - 40 (it may happen that the camera for different reasons reads a wrong value) and it is checked that the id found has not been displayed before.
 Once this id is obtained it is used as an argument for the call to the `oracle_hint` service that provides in response the hint corresponding to the marker found.
 It is checked whether the format of the hintis correct, and if so, the hint information is processed into a single string and publish to the `/new_hint` topic